The “Me too” movement is in full swing.

-From Buffy the Vampire Slayer and Lara Croft to Beyonce, women have been running it for a while now…and now they’re armed.
+From Buffy the Vampire Slayer and Lara Croft to Beyonce, women have been running the world for a while…only now, they’re armed.

 Damsel in Defense, an MLM that sells self-defense products to women, was founded in 2011 by Mindy Lin and Bethany Hughes.
 Lin and Hughes are two powerhouse women who combine creativity and marketing skills (Lin) with business knowledge and planning abilities (Hughes).